MbongeniCloud/secure-file-platform/README.md

 ## Project Overview

-This project demonstrates the design and deployment of a **enterprise-grade secure file storage platform** on Microsoft Azure, implementing Zero Trust security principles from the ground up.
-Every resource is provisioned using Terraform, ensuring repeatable, version-controlled infrastructure.
+This project simulates a production-grade secure file storage platform for a regulated enterprise environment, implementing Zero Trust security principles and cloud governance best practices.

 The platform was built as a learning project to demonstrate real-world cloud engineering skills — from initial architecture design through to monitoring, backup, and cost management.